We understand better how listeria can reach the brain

 This mechanism “allows these cells to survive longer in the blood and to pass in greater numbers into the brain”, summarizes this work, carried out on animals and published in the journal Nature.

 Listeria is the cause of listeriosis.
-This food infection is rare – a few hundred cases per year in France – but, once declared, it is particularly deadly: about a quarter of patients die.
+This food infection is rare – a few hundred cases per year in France – but, once declared, it is particularly deadly: regarding a quarter of patients die.

 Among the complications that can cause these deaths is neurolisteriosis, that is to say a neurological attack caused by the passage of the bacterium in the central nervous system, which includes the brain and the spinal cord.